Table Of Contents

 If a trucking company representative, lawyer, or insurance company requests a statement from you, contact Schmidt & Clark, LLP before you answer any questions.

-Check out the other accidents lawsuits.
+Check out the other accidents lawsuits we’ve taken on.

 The Personal Injury Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in 18 wheeler lawsuits.
 We are handling individual litigation nationwide and currently accepting new big rig cases in all 50 states.